FireCoder-N/Game-of-life/README.md

 If you want more information read the [wikipedia article](https://en.wikipedia.org/wiki/Conway's_Game_of_Life) or [try the game online](https://playgameoflife.com/).

-In the screen there will be only displayed the number of shells alive in the last iteration.
+In the screen, only the shells alive in the last iteration will be displayed.
 After about 2 seconds, the other palyer's turn will start.

 ### Tips:
 - try to place your moves sensibly.
 Your goal is to have as many colored blocks as possible after the iterations, so that you get more points.